634Views & Citations

 - KN- Knowledge but not doing

 About 56% farmers knew about intercropping of chili with beans but they did not practice, with 21% identifying depredation by monkeys as the reason, 13% of the farmers stated that the chili plants were being covered and flattened by beans plants, 13% found that staking of semi-beans was time-consuming and 9% highlighted that since most of the farmers were not practicing intercropping, they followed the majority and did not practice.
 However, few farmers (22%) who could not grow beans as an intercrop with chili due, oddly, to potential depredation by monkeys from nearby forest areas where settlement was located.
-The similar finding showed that in the field near forested core areas face problem with higher damage from the wild animal Wang .
+The similar finding showed that in the field near forested core areas face problem with higher damage from the wild animal as expressed by Wang .
 Sahoo reported that the distance parameter between farmland and forest also showed the severity of the damages to the field.
 The field beyond 1000 m distance from the forest caused a small percentage of crop damage by monkeys and field between 300-1000 m vicinity caused serious problems in rural areas.
 Therefore, an investigation on agricultural crops damaged by wild animals become a main issue .
 Thus, this study found that the participating farmers’ solutions were to avoid intercropping chili with beans since bean crops were easily damaged by monkeys affecting the main crops as well.

 - KD- Knowledge and doing (farmers know some techniques and practicing at least one or two techniques).